Interlocked Operations

 Variable Exclusive OR Operations

-The InterlockedOps class provides the Xor method, which performs an atomic XOR operation on a variable, stores the operation result in the provided variable, and returns the variable's original value.
-This method is useful for toggling an integer variable bit value between 1 and 0 in a thread-safe manner.
+method, which performs an atomic XOR operation on a variable.
+The result of the operation is stored in the provided variable, and the method returns the variable's original value.
+This method is particularly useful for toggling a bit in an integer variable between 1 and 0 in a thread-safe manner.

 public class XorExample